samir755/technical_test_infra/README.md

 ### Vagrantfile
 First, create a **Vagrantfile** (sample is provided), you should change the folowing configuration:
 * `config.vm.box`: Set the required Box (available [here](https://app.vagrantup.com/boxes/search))
-* `vb.customize` : Following the configuration of your computer, you can increase or decrease values (Ram, Core..)
+* `vb.customize` : Following the configuration of your computer, you can increase or decrease values if needed (Ram, Core..)

 ### install.sh
 Then, create "install.sh" bash script who contain all the command needed for install VM who running an web app.